Fountaine Pajot Antigua 37 Sailboat Review, Specs, and Listings

 Hover a measurement to read its value

 The Fountaine Pajot Antigua 37 represents a pivotal moment in the evolution of production multihulls.
-Launched in 1990, it served as a sophisticated bridge between the shipyard's early, racinginspired designs like the Louisiane 37 and the highvolume cruising models that would define the brand’s global dominance in the late 1990s.
+Launched in 1990, this model served as a sophisticated bridge between the shipyard's early, racinginspired designs and the highvolume cruising models that would define the brand's global dominance throughout the decade.
 Designed by the esteemed naval architecture firm JoubertNivelt in collaboration with Flahault Design, the Antigua 37 was engineered during an era when Fountaine Pajot was transitioning from performancefirst daggerboard hulls to the more userfriendly fixedfin configuration.
-As noted in the Fountaine Pajot Historical Archive, this period was marked by the introduction of innovative polyester sandwich construction, which allowed for a lighter, stiffer boat than many of its contemporary competitors.
+Over its production run, it carved out a reputation as a nimble, light, and highly capable platform that delivered a pure sailing experience long before cruising catamarans grew excessively heavy and tall.

 Measurements